-The Institute for Early Childhood Education and Research regularly hosts 1-hour education sessions for the Brown Bag Lunch Series.
+The Centre for Early Childhood Education and Research regularly hosts 1-hour education sessions for the Brown Bag Lunch Series.

 These session are intended to bring together ECED students, ECE professionals, and others interested in early childhood and infant development, to explore topics pertaining to professional development, research, policy, and leadership in early childhood development and education.